fsr/haskell-lessons/script/source/syntax.rst

     ``"Hello World"``, ``"Foo\nBar"``

-    The same escape sequences as for characters apply with addition of the excaped double quotes ``\"``.
+    The same escape sequences as for characters apply with addition of the escaped double quotes ``\"``.
     [#overloaded-strings]_

 Lists